Abdesol/Abdesol/README.md

 ## Hi there 👋

 My Name is Abdella Solomon.
 I am 16 years old.
 I live in Addis Ababa, Ethiopia.
 I am a python and C# programmer.
-I know pyqt5 and network programming from python and xamarin from C#.
+I know pyqt5 and network programming from python and, xamarin and WPF from C#.
 To know more about me check out my portfolio website at https://abdesol.me

 - 🔭 I’m currently working on ...
 CutCode app